 The result of living a life of karma yoga is that the thrall of raga, attachment, and dvesha, aversion, is weakened.
 These likes and dislikes no longer command centre stage.
 Gradually, as their influence wanes, the yogin's mind becomes freer from the passions, the rages, and later the mere disquiet they bring.
 Quietened from their clamorous demands and no longer preoccupied with the foolishness that raga-dveshas (and their children lust, anger, greed, delusion, pride and jealousy) insist upon, the yogin's mind becomes ever more peaceful and pure.
 Such a mind alone is fit for knowledge, for only such a mind is able to listen, to hear, to understand and to retain what is said by the teacher when unfolding the sruti.

 This attempt at a summary of some of the elements of Swaminiji's discourses in no way does justice to what was said.
-If it encourages you to watch the video recordings of her talks, or listen to the audio recordings, it will have done enough.Top of page
+If it encourages you to listen to the audio recordings, it will have done enough.Top of page